 For homeowners residing in Manitoba

-The Oil to Heat Pump Affordability (OHPA) program is being co-delivered in Manitoba to help homeowners who are currently heating their homes with oil, switch to high-efficiency electric heat pump systems (cold climate air source and ground source models only).
+The Oil to Heat Pump Affordability (OHPA) program is being co-delivered in Manitoba to help homeowners who are currently heating their homes with oil, switch to eligible electric heat pump systems (cold climate air source and ground source models only).

 You may be eligible to receive an upfront payment of up to $20,000 to switch from oil heating to new, energy-efficient heat pumps if:

-• you are a Manitoba homeowner
+- you are a Manitoba homeowner

-• you heat your home with oil
+- you heat your home with oil

-• your household income is at or below the median household after-tax income
+- your household income is at or below the median household after-tax income

-• you meet all other eligibility criteria
+- you meet all other eligibility criteria and mandatory steps

 What is available through the program